CeliaPires/spotify-tracks/README.md

 # **A dataset of Spotify songs with different genres and their audio features**
 >>>>>>> 4cba1f27a72b1c0e332ab58e081f3e31e0bdd398

-## Exploratory Data Analysis (EDA) Summary

-This section visually explores the Spotify dataset to uncover trends, patterns, and relationships in the music data.
-These insights help guide hypothesis testing and deeper statistical analysis.
-The objective was to:

-- Understand how audio features and popularity are distributed.
-- Compare musical genres based on popularity and key audio features.
-- Use data visuals to uncover meaningful insights.

-### Key Visualizations

-**1. Correlation Heatmap**

-- Shows how strongly features like popularity, danceability, energy and valence  are related
-- Only weak linear relationships are found

-**2. Advanced Scatter Plot**

-- Plots danceability vs. popularity, with energy shown through color and valence by size
-- Result: No clear pattern.
-Popular songs span many combinations of features

-**3. Genre Popularity Bar Chart**

-- Compares the average popularity of each music genre
-- Result: Pop music stands out with higher popularity, but it is not overwhelmingly dominant

-### Main Insights

-**Feature Relationships**

-- Popularity has weak or no clear correlation with basic audio features like danceability and energy
-- Most features are independent from one another
-- Popularity is skewed, with only a few tracks achieving very high scores

-**Genre Patterns**

-- There are noticeable differences in popularity across genres
-- Pop tracks generally have higher popularity than most other genres

-**Visual Evidence**

-- There is no single combination of audio features that guarantees high popularity
-- Popular tracks can vary widely in their musical characteristics
-- Most tracks fall within moderate ranges across all features

-### Implications for Analysis

-- Weak correlations call for both Pearson and Spearman correlation tests
-- Skewed distributions justify the use of non-parametric tests like the Kruskal-Wallis test
-- Genre differences support further analysis through comparative statistical tests

----

-### Conclusion

-Visual exploration shows that audio features alone offer limited insight into predicting a track's popularity.
-While pop music tends to be more popular, success comes in many forms.
-These findings suggest a greater focus on genre classification rather than relying solely on raw audio characteristics.

 ## **Project introduction**

 This is a dataset of Spotify tracks over a range of 125 different genres.
 Each track has some audio features associated with it.
 The data is in CSV format which is tabular and can be loaded quickly.